Kansas vs. Arkansas: Odds, spread, over/under - NCAA Tournament Second Round

 Kansas vs. Arkansas Odds, Spread, Over/Under

-Take a look at the odds, spread and over/under for this matchup on several sportsbooks.
+See the odds, spread and over/under for this matchup available at several sportsbooks.

 |Favorite